Steve-hub49/Machine-Learning-Project/README.md

 - In terms of Random Forest importances, the highest-ranking factor is 'incident_severity_Major Damage'.
 Said another way and based on machine learning data, major damage is the most likely factor to be linked to fraud in an automobile insurance claim.

+- Both algorithms produced results supporting this finding (Random Forest accuracy of .794 and Decision Tree accuracy of .765).
+You can think of these measures as the percent of predictions that were correct.

 ## Users:

 - Please refer to config_example.bat file for understanding of required environment variables.